Hamazasp Babadzhanian: World War II

 even days of heavy fighting his forces took and occupied the right bank of the river.
-For its efforts, the commanders of the 8th Mechanized Corps on April 2 conferred upon Babadzhanian the title of Hero of the Soviet Union.
+For its efforts, the commanders of the 8th Mechanized Corps on 2 April conferred upon Babadzhanian the title of Hero of the Soviet Union.
 From the summer of 1944 until 1945, his forces fought as part of the 1st and 2nd Belorussian Fronts.
-On August 25, 1944, Babadzhanian, then a lieutenant colonel, was made commander of the 11th Guards Tank Corps, part of the 1st Guards Tank Army.
+On 25 August 1944 Babadzhanian, then a lieutenant colonel, was made commander of the 11th Guards Tank Corps, part of the 1st Guards Tank Army.

-In January 1945, as part of the Vistula–Oder Offensive, his armor provided heavy fire support for the units advancing into Poland, where they reduced the fortresses guarding the inner approaches into the country, and helped them in the capture of the cities of Łódź, Kutno, and Poznań.
-By the end of the month, Babadzhanian's corps had reached the borders of Germany and begun military operations to take Landsberg, Tczew, Wejherowo, and a host of other towns in Pomerania.Duffy, Christopher.
-Red Storm on the Reich: The Soviet March on Germany, 1945.
-London: Routledge, 1991, pp. 109-10.
-As part of the 1st Belorussian Front, on February 2, the 11th Tank Corps crossed the Oder and, with artillery and air support, and took part in the capture of Frankfurt an der Oder.
-His forces arrived in time to take part in the battle for Berlin, fighting in heavy street battles, alongside units of the 1st Ukrainian Front, and participating in the seizure of the Reichstag.Soviet Military Review (1969), p.
-51.
+In January 1945, as part of the Vistula–Oder offensive, his armor provided heavy fire support for the units advancing into Poland, where they reduced the fortresses guarding the inner approaches into the country, and helped them in the capture of the cities of Łódź, Kutno, and Poznań.
+By the end of the month, Babadzhanian's corps had reached the borders of Germany and begun military operations to take Landsberg, Tczew, Wejherowo, and a host of other towns in Pomerania.
+As part of the 1st Belorussian Front, on 2 February the 11th Tank Corps crossed the Oder and, with artillery and air support, and took part in the capture of Frankfurt an der Oder.
+His forces arrived in time to take part in the battle for Berlin, fighting in heavy street battles, alongside units of the 1st Ukrainian Front, and participating in the seizure of the Reichstag.

 Later career

-On July 11, 1945, Babadzhanian was promoted to major general in the Soviet tank forces.
+On 11 July 1945 Babadzhanian was promoted to major general in the Soviet tank forces.
 He graduated from the Military Academy of the General Staff in 1948, and was appointed to responsible command positions.
 Babadzhanian served as the 1st Deputy Commander of the Carpathian Military District from 1950 to 1951.

 In November 1956, Babadzhanian led the 8th Mechanized Army to Budapest, during the Soviet intervention that led to the crushing of the Hungarian Revolution of 1956.
 From 1959, he was commander-in-chief of the forces in the Odessa Military District.
 From 1967 to 1969, he was the head of the Rodion Malinovsky Military Academy of Armored Forces and from May 1969, chief of the tank forces.
 Babadzhanian was a deputy of the Soviet of Nationalities during its sixth and seventh convocations, representing the Moldavian SSR.
 From 1969 to 1977, he was head of armored forces of the Soviet Army.
-Babadzhanian became Chief Marshal of the Tank and Armored Troops on April 29, 1975 (one of only two men to attain this rank) and held the position until his death.
+Babadzhanian became Chief Marshal of the Tank and Armored Troops on 29 April 1975 (one of only two men to attain this rank) and held the position until his death.

-He died in Moscow on November 1, 1977 and was buried with full honors at the Novodevichy Cemetery.
+He died in Moscow on 1 November 1977, and was buried with full honors at the Novodevichy Cemetery.